 Being a Tory sympathizer in New England during the American Revolution was not popular.
 A great many simply fled.
 Others had to scramble to avoid persecution.
-That was the case with Stephen Graves who, along with others, often hid in a cave in the woods in Burlington, Connecticut that became known as the Tory Den.
+That was the case with Stephen Graves who, along with others, often hid in a cave in the woods in Burlington, Conn.
+People called it the Tory Den.

 Though Graves was hardly the only Tory to face such hostility, his story is well recorded.
 When in 1777 he was drafted, Graves paid a substitute to fight in his place, though the expense was a heavy burden for the young man.

 The signal would send the Tories off to the woods and into the Tory Den where up to 30 men could hide out.
-When the coast was clear, their wives would signal again.
+When the Sons went away, the Tories’ wives would signal again.